stirelli/bank-marketing-model-comparison/README.md

-# Practical Application Assignment 17.1
+# Practical Application III: Comparing Classifiers

 This repository contains the project for predicting client subscription likelihood to term deposits after a marketing campaign, allowing banks to optimize their campaign efficiency and target high-potential clients.